-In the DTS console, click the instance ID.
+In the DTS console, find the change tracking instance that you want to manage and click the instance ID.
 In the left-side navigation pane, click Consume Data.
-You can obtain the consumer group ID and the corresponding username.Note The password of the consumer group account is automatically specified when you create the consumer group.
+On the page that appears, you can obtain the consumer group ID and the corresponding username.Note The password of the consumer group account is automatically specified when you create the consumer group.
 PASSWORD_NAME The password of the account.
 SID_NAME The ID of the consumer group.
 GROUP_NAME The name of the consumer group.
 Set this parameter to the consumer group ID.
 KAFKA_TOPIC The topic of the change tracking instance.
-In the DTS console, click the instance ID.
-On the Task Management page, you can obtain the tracked topic and the network information.
+In the DTS console, find the change tracking instance that you want to manage and click the instance ID.
+On the Task Management page, you can obtain the topic and network information.
 KAFKA_BROKER_URL_NAME The endpoint of the change tracking instance.Note If you track data changes over internal networks, the network latency is minimal.
 This is applicable if the Elastic Compute Service (ECS) instance on which you deploy the Kafka client resides on the classic network or in the same virtual private cloud (VPC) as the change tracking instance.
 INITIAL_CHECKPOINT_NAME The consumption checkpoint of consumed data.
 The value is a UNIX timestamp.
 Example: 1592269238.Note

 - You must save the consumption checkpoint for the following reasons:

-- If the consumption process is interrupted, you can specify the consumption checkpoint on the change tracking client to resume data consumption.
+- If the consumption process is interrupted, you can specify the consumption checkpoint on the Kafka client to resume data consumption.
 This prevents data loss.

-- When you start the change tracking client, you can specify the consumption checkpoint to consume data on demand.
+- When you start the Kafka client, you can specify the consumption checkpoint to consume data on demand.

-- If the SUBSCRIBE_MODE_NAME parameter is set to subscribe, the INITIAL_CHECKPOINT_NAME parameter that you specified takes effect only when you start the change tracking client for the first time.
+- If the SUBSCRIBE_MODE_NAME parameter is set to subscribe, the INITIAL_CHECKPOINT_NAME parameter that you specified takes effect only when you start the Kafka client for the first time.

 The consumption checkpoint of consumed data must be within the data range of the change tracking instance, as shown in the following figure.
 The consumption checkpoint must be converted into a UNIX timestamp.Note You can use a search engine to obtain a UNIX timestamp converter.
 USE_CONFIG_CHECKPOINT_NAME Specifies whether to force the client to consume data from the specified consumption checkpoint.
 Default value: true.
 You can set this parameter to true to prevent the data that is received but not processed from being lost.
 N/A SUBSCRIBE_MODE_NAME Specifies whether to run two or more Kafka clients for a consumer group.
 If you want to use this feature, set this parameter to subscribe for these Kafka clients.